2015 Gush Etzion Junction attack: Victims

 Two Israeli women, one injured in the car crash, the other by gunfire, were taken to Shaare Zedek Medical Center.

-Attacker
+Perpetrator

 The shooter was Mohammed Abdel Basset al-Kharoub (24), from Dir Smat near Hebron.

 He had procured over $10,000 in guns and ammunition and had been training for the attack for several months, assisted by several adults.
 He committed the murders to celebrate his birthday, the day of the attack.

 His mother later told reporters that she was proud of her son.

 Impact

 Security measures in response to these murders include a temporary order to stop and search all Palestinian vehicles nearing the intersection, revocation of legal permits to work in Israel held by the extended family of the terrorist, and the planning of bypass roads to separate Israeli vehicles from Palestinian vehicles at this spot.